nils-n/throwing-sticks/SETUP.md

     - install babel preset with `npm install @babel/preset-env --save-dev` (as mentioned on website)
 - This passes now successfully the unit test and allows import/export via the `export function` command into `jest`.
 But when i tried to add an eventlistener to invoke a function that is being testing with `Jest`, the console would throw an error `Uncaught ReferenceError: buttonClick is not defined`.
 The solution to that was to **not** import the javascript file that is tested by `jest` into the browser that is being tested.
 Instead, the way to go was to create a new `main.js` that **imports** the (successfully tested) functions, adds an event listener to the button and calls the imported `buttonClick` function.
 - While functions without `d3` are now running correctly in the browser and can be tested with `jest`, my previous approach to test functions that use `d3` in `jest` failed with an error message (`SyntaxError: Unexpected token 'export'` of the named export.
 The problem here is now that we are using ES6 syntax in our function (see `diagram.js`) but jest runs in `node.js`.
 A solution to this problem was hinted here : [Stackoverflow](https://stackoverflow.com/questions/72893900/how-to-import-d3-js-in-a-node-and-typescript-project-err-require-esm) .
 Thi post recommends (until further notice) to use the last stable build of `d3` that worked under `node.js`.
 Since this project here does not require any latest features of `d3`, I followed the adivse and used `v6.7.0`.
 - the browser still had a problem with loading functions that import `d3`.
 I will follow the approach from this Youtube tutorials [18.
 Webpack installation ](https://youtu.be/vGZoGwBC7js) and  [19.
 Babel Loader Setup in the Webpack 4 ](https://youtu.be/9KL8ob7utr8) .
 This video recommeds to convert all ES6 into ES5 before loading the file into the browser using `webpack`.
-To do this, they are
+To do this, they are:
     - install `wepack` and `webpack-cli` using default settings, see on [their website](https://webpack.js.org/)
     - go to babel website  > `Setup`
     - click on `webpack`